 Obviously, cleaning validation is a lesser concern for disposable systems such as single-use fermentors as they don’t get consumed in the next batch.

 In recent times, cleaning validation has become a hot topic within the pharma companies due to increased attention and observations made by regulators and market complaints.

 When certain equipment is used to manufacture a product, it leaves behind traces of raw material, cleaning agents, or the product itself.
 If we want to conduct a product change-over, these traces either contaminate or cross-contaminate the planned product.

 To ensure your cleaning process is effective in removing these traces, a cleaning validation program is outlined, executed, and evaluated.
-Unless the quality unit approves the cleaning validation report, firms should not do indulge in the new product campaign.
+Unless the quality unit approves the cleaning validation report, firms should not indulge in the new product campaign.

 - Product Safety

 Integrating the cleaning validation program within QMS and QRM environments for the drug manufacturing operations are carried out by:

 - Mitigating those risks